-Learning events - bringing clinicians, commissioners and innovators together

-The London-based AHSNs and SBRI Healthcare held a very successful learning event about Atrial Fibrillation (AF) in March 2016.
+Learning events - bringing clinicians, commissioners and innovators together The London-based AHSNs and SBRI Healthcare held a very successful learning event about Atrial Fibrillation (AF) in March 2016.
 The three AHSNs - Health Innovation Network, UCLPartners and Imperial College Health Partners - welcomed 70 attendees from healthcare, commissioning, research and business who then learnt from patients, local and international experts and innovation leaders for AF.
 The exhibition area featured SBRI-funded businesses alongside other SMEs and patient groups.

-Asked what they had found most helpful, delegate comments included:

-- "The new standalone technology for screening patients.
-Monitors in GP surgeries, etc, and the possibility of having these in community pharmacies." - "The importance and existence of patient decision aids when starting anticoagulation." - "Taking a wider view of the pathway.
-Sources of, and need for, on going support/education and information for GPs and patients."

-Two further events are in the pipeline for late 2016/early 2017.
+Asked what they had found most helpful, delegate comments included: • "The new standalone technology for screening patients.
+Monitors in • "The importance and existence of patient decision aids when starting • "Taking a wider view of the pathway.
+Sources of, and need for, on going Two further events are in the pipeline for late 2016/early 2017.